EU edges to economic sanctions on Russia but narrows scope

 "It should have a strong impact on Russia's economy while keeping a moderate effect on EU economies," he wrote in the letter, seen by Reuters.

+After a discussion that lasted all day Thursday and part of Friday, EU ambassadors reached a preliminary agreement and asked the executive European Commission to draw up a legal text setting out economic sanctions.

-European Commission President Jose Manuel Barroso said late on Friday that following the ambassador's discussions the Commission had adopted a draft legal text for the Russia sanctions package.
+European Commission President Jose Manuel Barroso said in a statement late on Friday that the Commission had adopted a draft legal text for the Russia sanctions package.

 "The final decision now lies with the EU's member states, but I believe that this is an effective, well-targeted and balanced package providing the flexibility to adjust our reaction to changes on the ground.
-I hope that member states will agree on this package of restrictive measures next week," he said in a statement.
+I hope that member states will agree on this package of restrictive measures next week," he said.

 The measures are not an end in themselves, "but a means to achieve a negotiated and political solution to the crisis ...
 I call on Russia to take decisive steps to stop the violence and genuinely engage in peace plan discussions," he said.